 Hanfu for Ancient Style Photography Studio, Difference Between Hanfu and Ancient Style Studio Costumes

-The term “studio costume” refers to costumes commonly seen in scenic areas or photography studios used for “ancient style photography” or “ancient aesthetic photography”.
+The term “studio ” refers to costumes commonly seen in scenic areas or photography studios used for “ancient style photography” or “ancient aesthetic photography”.
 It also includes various stage costumes and performance outfits.
 Studio costumes do not adhere to the standard form of traditional clothing; they merely imitate an “ancient aesthetic” in appearance.
 In the Hanfu movement, “studio costumes” also refer to various non-standard garments that are often sold and used as Hanfu by merchants and other individuals or groups.
 Many newcomers unfamiliar with Hanfu mistakenly buy and believe in these costumes, making it a topic that must be mentioned.

 Hanfu for Ancient Style Photography Studio, Difference Between Hanfu and Ancient Style Studio Costumes-1

 Ancient style costumes refer to any attire that imitates ancient styles or incorporates ancient elements.
 Generally, ancient style costumes tend to be of better quality than studio costumes.
 Most theatrical costumes undergo minor artistic modifications based on Hanfu for the needs of theatrical creation, or remain unchanged in style from Hanfu.
-Strictly speaking, Hanfu refers to all clothing styles before the , mainly focusing on the clothing of the Han 's settlements, with fixed styles and specifications.
-Studio costumes generally refer to costumes used for portrait photography, which are relatively poor in quality, use inferior materials, and have incorrect designs, significantly differing from Hanfu styles.
+Strictly speaking, Hanfu refers to all clothing styles before the Qing Dynasty, mainly focusing on the clothing of the Han 's settlements, with fixed styles and specifications.
+Studio costumes generally refer to costumes used for photography, which are relatively poor in quality, use inferior materials, and have incorrect designs, significantly differing from .
 Some studio costumes are also called ancient style costumes.
 Ancient style costumes refer to any attire that imitates ancient styles or incorporates ancient elements.
 Generally, ancient style costumes tend to be of better quality than studio costumes.
 Most theatrical costumes undergo minor artistic modifications based on Hanfu for the needs of theatrical creation, or remain unchanged in style from Hanfu.
 Strictly speaking, Hanfu refers to all clothing styles before the Qing Dynasty…

 Hanfu for Ancient Style Photography Studio, Difference Between Hanfu and Ancient Style Studio Costumes-2

-Another type of “Hanfu rental” is essentially an evolved version of those early studio costume rental shops, merely changing the store name from “Ancient Style Studio Rental” to “Hanfu Experience Hall”.
+Another type of “Hanfu rental” is essentially an evolved version of those early studio costume rental shops, merely changing the store name from “Ancient Style Studio Rental” to “Hanfu Experience ”.
 The costumes are still studio costumes, targeting tourists or pure novices passing by who casually try them on for ancient style photos.
 These stores operate just as they did in the past, meeting some people's needs but cannot replace Hanfu sales.
 Such “Hanfu rentals” are actually less cost-effective than buying, but due to information asymmetry and temporary consumption, they can still operate.

 Hanfu for Ancient Style Photography Studio, Difference Between Hanfu and Ancient Style Studio Costumes-3